edgeimpulse/example-standalone-inferencing-ti-launchxl/README.md

 # example-standalone-inferencing-ti-launchxl

-Builds and runs an exported impulse locally (Texas Instruments LaunchXL)
+This repository runs an exported impulse on the Texas Instruments LAUNCHXL-CC1352P1 development board.
+See the documentation at [Running your impulse locally (TI CC1352P LaunchPad)](https://docs.edgeimpulse.com/docs/running-your-impulse-ti-launchxl).

 ## Texas Instruments Simplelink SDK